-- 9.220 College Street car park is located in the city centre, to the east of Holyrood and north of Oxford Street.
+College Street car park is located in the city centre, to the east of Holyrood and north of Oxford Street.
 It is located in a mixed residential and employment area which is dominated by a cluster of taller buildings of up to 17 storeys around Dukes Keep and Mercury Point.
-These buildings provide notable landmarks when viewed from the Itchen Bridge and St Marys Street. - 9.221 The nearby area has experienced significant change in the last decade with the construction of new tall buildings and conversion of existing office blocks to provide student and residential accommodation.
-The College Street car park is owned and operated by the City Council.
-Temporary permission was granted in late 2020 for use of the eastern half of the car park for a container park for a 10-year period.
-This provides converted shipping containers for retail, food and drink uses, shared office workspace and studio space for artists with associated events space. - 9.222 This policy aims to provide a framework for any future redevelopment and take opportunities for improvements in the public realm and links through the site.
+These buildings provide notable landmarks when viewed from the Itchen Bridge and St Mary Street.

+The nearby area has experienced significant change in the last decade with the construction of new tall buildings and conversion of existing office blocks to provide student and residential accommodation.
+The College Street Car Park is owned and operated by the City Council.
+Temporary permission was granted in late 2020 for use of the eastern half of the car park for a container park for a 10 year period.
+This provides converted shipping containers for retail, food and drink uses, shared office workspace and studio space for artists with associated events space.

+This policy aims to provide a framework for any future redevelopment and take opportunities for improvements in the public realm and links through the site.

-Policy SI11 (S) - College Street Car Park
+Policy XXX - College Street Car Park

-- 1. College Street car park is allocated for development which achieves active frontages at street level, in accordance with policy IN4. - 2.
-Development will be supported which: - a.
-Responds to the increase in height towards Richmond Street; - b.
-Protects and enhances heritage assets and their setting, based on an understanding of their context, including the Oxford Street conservation area, listed buildings, the strategic view across the site from the Itchen Bridge to St Michael's Church and buried archaeological remains, in accordance with policies EN6 and DE1;

-- c.
-Maintains a pedestrian route through the site; - d.
-Delivers a high-quality public realm and incorporates green infrastructure; and - e.
-Achieves an appropriate degree of safety in respect of flood risk in line with policy EN9.
+- 1. College Street car park is allocated for development which achieves active frontages at street level, in accordance with policy X. - 2.
+Development will be supported which: - i.
+Provides active frontages along Bernard Street - ii.
+Responds to the increase in height towards Richmond Street - iii.
+Protect and enhance the setting of the adjacent Oxford Street conservation area and listed buildings including the strategic view from Itchen Bridge to St Michael's Church across the site - iv.
+Maintains a pedestrian route through the site - v.
+Delivers a high quality public realm and incorporates green infrastructure - vi.
+Achieves an appropriate degree of safety in respect of flood risk in line with policy XX

-Map 21 College Street Car Park
+Map X College Street Car Park

-- 9.223 Development will accord with all plan policies including: - 9.224 City Centre Approach (policy IN1) the site will contribute to creating high quality development to enhance the city's regional status and distinctive sense of place. - 9.225 Transport, Streets and Spaces (Policies TR1 and DE2) Pedestrian and cycle connections through and into the site will be maintained, including enhanced pedestrian connections from Oxford Street and Bernard Street to the south - 9.226 Placemaking (policy DE1): Development will create active frontages to Bernard Street.
+Development will accord with all plan policies including:

+Transport, Streets and Spaces (Policies x, x, and x) - Pedestrian and cycle connections through and into the site will be maintained, including enhanced pedestrian connections from Oxford Street and Bernard Street to the south

+Place making (policy X): Development will create active frontages to Bernard Street.
 The Tall Buildings Study identifies a highly sensitive view from Itchen Bridge to St Michael's Church and development should not adversely affect this view.
-Opportunities should be taken to improve the public realm and increase the green infrastructure in the area - 9.227 Heritage (policies EN6 and EN7): While the site does not contain any built heritage assets, the Oxford Street Conservation Area is adjacent to the site to the south.
+Opportunities should be taken to improve the public realm and increase the green infrastructure in the area

+Heritage (policy X): While the area does not contain any built heritage assets, the Oxford Street Conservation Area is adjacent to the site to the south.
 There are listed buildings within the Conservation Area and the listed Central Bridge to the east.
 Development will preserve or enhance heritage assets, including the strategic views of the listed St Michaels Church as identified in the Tall Buildings Study.
 This is likely to limit the scale of tall buildings.
 The site lies within an area of high archaeological potential, to the west of the former Marsh (reclaimed in the 19th century).
 Remains of various periods, including Saxon and medieval remains, may be present.
-Some remains may be of national significance. - 9.228 Flood risk (policy EN9): the eastern side of the area is identified in flood zone 2.
+Some remains may be of national significance.

+Flood risk (policy X): the eastern side of the area is identified in flood zone 2.